Gingercookie/flypy/README.md

 <hr>

 Currently the project supports searching and sorting of flights for a single day.
-We had intended to support fuzzy date searching and round-trip/mutliple-leg flights.

 This project was stopped short of its original intended goals due to API limitations.